-Graduation is on file in the Office of the Registrar.
+The Academic Advising and Retention Center (AARC) provides a wide range of academic services to undergraduate students.
+The Center coordinates academic advising activities among undergraduate colleges and academic departments for undergraduate students.
+All baccalaureate degree-seeking undergraduate students must meet with an academic advisor prior to registering for classes each semester.
 The academic advisor assists the student in the selection of courses that will provide appropriate preparation for his/her career objectives and assures timely completion of degree program requirements.
 Academic advisors at WKU will also provide guidance regarding academic resources, internship possibilities, and key information for student success while working toward graduation.